sabio-engineering/cookbook-dvelp/handbook/quick-reference.md

 any pressing project deadlines or pre-existing holiday arrangements.

-**It is the responsibility of the individual to give sufficient notice to the team they are working with (internal and external) of any time off**
+**It is the responsibility of the individual to give sufficient notice to the team they are working with (internal and external) of any time off.**

 Holiday days are not carried from one calendar year to the next.